Contact a Drug Possession Attorney in Fayetteville, AR

 Some people think the state has to prove the controlled substance was “theirs” before they can be charged with a crime.
 This is not true.
 All that must be proved is that you exercised “dominion and control” over the substance.
 In the real world this means if the drug is found on your person, in your vehicle, or in your residence, you will probably be charged with possessing it.
 You can even be charged with possession of a controlled substance just because you were near the substance when police found it.

 Understand that simply being charged does not mean you are guilty.
 If you can raise a reasonable doubt as to whether you possessed the substance, whether the substance really was a controlled substance, or if you can prove the police found the substance in an illegal search, you walk.
-This, of course, is why anyone facing such a charge needs an experienced criminal defense attorney.
+This, of course, is why anyone facing such a charge needs an experienced criminal defense lawyer.

 Yes.
 In some cases, you can be charged with possession of a controlled substance for drugs that were found in an area that you were occupying such as a home or a vehicle.
 This is known as “constructive possession” as opposed to “actual possession.”
 Actual possession means that drugs were found on your person where no one else had equal access to them.
 Constructive possession is a legal term that is used when items seized were not found on a person, but the suspect had access to the items and control over them.
-If there are multiple occupants in a home or vehicle where drugs are found, more than one person can be arrested for possession if police can establish that they had access to them.

 When police find drugs in a vehicle, it is not unusual for everyone who was riding in the vehicle at the time of the search to be arrested.
 If this has happened to you, it is important to remember that police only need probable cause to arrest you for a crime.
 To prove its case in court, the state must establish your guilt beyond a reasonable doubt.
 The burden of proof carried by the state to obtain a conviction is a much higher burden than needed for police to arrest a suspect.

 Many cases of constructive possession turn on technical details, such as whether or not a defendant had actual or exclusive control of the area where the drugs were seized and whether it can be inferred that the defendant, according to evidence presented by the state, knew about the contraband.
-This is why it is important to discuss your case with an experienced defense attorney and never plead guilty to crime just because you think you might be convicted if the case goes to trial.
+This is why it is important to discuss your case with an experienced defense lawyer and never plead guilty to crime just because you think you might be convicted if the case goes to trial.